City of Lubbock confirms 25 new COVID-19 cases

-One case was identified as duplicates or were transferred to the correct jurisdiction since the 4 p.m. cutoff time on Feb.
-26, and the case numbers have been adjusted to the totals, according to the release.
+Two cases were transferred or reported to Lubbock since the 4 p.m. cutoff time on March 3, and the case numbers have been adjusted to the totals, according to the release.

 (0) comments